Plaster by Orciani

 A German Schmear runs meaningfully more upfront than a paint job on brick.
 The differential comes from the lime mortar itself, the sand grading, the panel discipline on the wall, and the hand-finishing that makes the wash read as a wash and not as a coating.
 It typically prices in the same order of magnitude as a full lime stucco of comparable area, because the binder and the crew time are similar, even though the coverage is partial.

 Variance inside the line item is mostly sample boards and coverage percentage.
-A wall finished to 30 percent brick exposure is a different pass than one finished to 60 percent, and a multi-pigment schmear (a warm body with a cooler accent on the chimney, for example) is more work than a single pour.
+A wall finished to thirty percent brick exposure is a different pass than one finished to sixty percent, and a multi-pigment schmear (a warm body with a cooler accent on the chimney, for example) is more work than a single pour.
 The studio walks the sample boards with the architect and the client before the wall is mixed at scale.

 Two details earn their place on the spec.
 First, name the substrate explicitly and call out any previously painted areas, because the prep on a painted section is a different scope.
 Second, set the target masonry exposure as a percentage and tie it to an approved sample board mounted on the building, not a chip in a binder.
 Coastal light reads a lime wash differently than studio light, and the building’s own exposure is the only honest reference.